azarcone/azarcone.github.io/content/old/2010-Verb1/index.md

 ---
-title: "The curious case of metonymic verbs: A distributional characterization"
+title: '“I like work: I can sit and look at it for hours” - Type clash vs. plausibility in covert event recovery'
 authors:
-- Jason Utt
-- Alessandro Lenci
+- admin
 - Sebastian Padó
-- admin

-date: "2013-03-19T00:00:00Z"
+date: "2010-11-04T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).